Our staff

 Teaching partner

 My name is Julia Jackowska, and I’m currently pursuing a degree in Early Childhood Education at the University of Warsaw.
-My academic journey has been driven by a deep passion for understanding and nurturing the development of young minds.

 I have gained valuable experience working as an assistant teacher, where I had the opportunity to engage with students and actively contribute to their learning journey.